mhedrick3/Data-Analysis-Tool/README.md

 Create a open source analysis tool that will integrate various data and file types.

 ## Synopsis
-This project is part of the Open Digerati Community (https://opendigerati.com/projects/) to develop ideas on around the creation of an open source data analysis tool that organizations can use against existing datasets or their own generated datasets.
-As this tool is being designed for the non-profit and church communities in mind, the tools need to be easy use by individuals with a layman's understanding of data analysis.
-The project is being sponsored by Compassion International.
+The challenge with conducting data analysis as a part of the decision-making process, is that the data comes from disparate sources, each with its own data structure.
+This requires someone to “cleanse” into a standard data structure before it can be used.
+That is fine for organizations that have IT departments, but not feasible for most churches, particularly churches in the developing world.

+The purpose of this project is to ask *“what if”* there was a tool that could automate the cleansing process.
+How would we create a tool that a person with at most a secondary level education and minimal to no technical background could us?
+What would that tool look like and how would it behave.

+This project is, at least initially, an ideation effort.
+It is to explore ideas around the meeting the challenge and testing those ideas out.
+What we learn as we go through this process will determine the next steps.

-The first step is develop a tool that can consume data from APIs and import various data file types (.csv, kml, xml, etc) and convert data from all sources to a commen structure and format.
-Once we have the data integration and storage components built we want to look at developing the analysis tool.
+This project is part of the Open Digerati Community (https://opendigerati.com/projects/) and is being sponsored by Compassion International.
+We have developed a use case below to test our ideas against.
+We want to be able to consume data from APIs and import various data file types (.csv, kml, xml, etc) and convert data from all sources to a common structure and format.
+Our goal is to explore the possibilities around solving the challenge and determining if we can develop a solution to it.

 ## Getting Involved
 Currently we are in ideation mode for this project.
 If you have an idea that you would like to share, post it as an Issue.
 Also join the Slack Channel for this project, https://opendigerati.slack.com/messages/C8TPGGM9P/team/U8R43B17T/.